Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: EXPERIMENTS

 For our experiments, we use the default parameters specified in Table~\ref{tab:exp_param_variation} for the $(k,g,p)$-core.
-For the $(k,p)$-core, we apply the same $k$ value, and for the $(\alpha,\beta,p)$-core, we set $\alpha = k$ and $\beta = k$.
+For the $(k,t)$-hypercore and the $(k,p)$-core, we apply the same $k$ value, and for the $(\alpha,\beta,p)$-core, we set $\alpha = k$ and $\beta = k$.
 The experimental results are presented in Figure~\ref{fig:case6}.
-Our observations indicate that the $(k,g,p)$-core generally produces the smallest cohesive subhypergraphs.
-This is due to its stricter support threshold compared to the degree or cardinality constraints in the $(k,p)$-core and $(\alpha,\beta)$-core models.
+Our observations indicate that the {\kgp} demonstrates stronger cohesiveness in hypergraphs compared to other fraction-based model.
+This is due to its stricter support and fraction threshold compared to the degree or cardinality constraints.
 Notably, the $(k,g,p)$-core demonstrates a more responsive changes in the fraction threshold $p$.
-Specifically, when $p$ increases, the size of the resultant cohesive subgraph consistently decreases, which demonstrates the sensitivity of the $(k,g,p)$-core model to this parameter.
-This observation emphasises the importance of the fraction threshold in determining the granularity of the cohesive subgraphs detected by the $(k,g,p)$-core.
+When $p$ increases, the size of the cohesive subgraph consistently decreases compared to other fraction-based models, demonstrating the sensitivity of the $(k,g,p)$-core to this parameter.
+This observation emphasises the importance of the fraction threshold in determining the granularity of the cohesive subgraphs detected by $(k,g,p)$-core.

+\spara{EQ6-2.
+Comparative analysis of $(k,g,p)$-core with hypergraph-based models.} We compare the performance of our {\kgp} with other hypergraph-based cohesive subgraph models, including $k$-hypercore~\cite{leng2013m}, nbr-$k$-core~\cite{nbrkcore}, $(k,d)$-core~\cite{nbrkcore}, Clique-core~\cite{batagelj2011fast}, $(\alpha,\beta)$-core~\cite{alphabeta}, and $(k,g)$-core~\cite{kgcore}.
+For Clique-core and $(\alpha,\beta)$-core, we apply the same transformation methods used in EQ6-1.
+We use the default parameter $k$ for all models, as specified in Table~\ref{tab:exp_param_variation}.
+In the case of $(k,d)$-core, we set $k=d$, and for $(\alpha,\beta)$-core, we set $\alpha=\beta=k$.
+For $(k,g)$-core and our $(k,g,p)$-core, we apply the default values.

+The experimental results are presented in Figure~\ref{fig:case6_2}.
+Across all four datasets, the average number of neighbours is extremely high, ranging from $664.10$ in the House Bills dataset to $1,805.73$ in the Instacart dataset.
+As a result, neighbour-based models such as nbr-$k$-core and Clique-core easily satisfy the neighbour requirement and thus undergo almost no pruning.
+In contrast, models that utilise node degrees and hyperedge cardinalities---$k$-hypercore, $(k,d)$-core, and $(\alpha,\beta)$-core—apply moderately stronger constraints and therefore produce subgraphs of intermediate size.
+Compared to these na\"ive constraints, the $(k,g)$-core enforces a stricter condition requiring each node to repeatedly co-occur with multiple neighbours across several shared hyperedges, resulting in smaller subgraphs.
+The $(k,g,p)$-core further tightens this condition by incorporating the hyperedge fraction, yielding the smallest subgraphs among all models.
+These results demonstrate that the $(k,g,p)$-core effectively captures cohesive structures in hypergraphs by integrating both support-based and fraction-based constraints.